 Our associated church is Livingstone Memorial.
 They welcome us to use the church whenever we want to celebrate Christian festivals.
-We are well supported in Religious and Moral Education by the Calderside Chaplaincy Team.
-They work with us to deliver religious observance as part of our school assemblies.
+We are well supported in Religious and Moral Education by our school chaplain, Reverend Murdo Macdonald.
+He works with us to deliver religious observance as part of our school assemblies.

 The school takes its role in the community very seriously and is pro-active in developing strong bonds with a range of individuals and groups.
-We work closely with several local bodies which help us to promote positive behaviour, good relationships and motivate pupils.
+We work closely with several local bodies which help us to promote positive behaviour and good relationships, such as Blantyre Library, Bonnie Blantyre, Victoria House Care Home and Asda.

 We feel that as a school it is important that the children realise how fortunate we all are and see that there are others who are less fortunate.
-Therefore, each year we support different charitable organisations, including Children in Need, The Hamilton District Foodbank and Cash for Kids.
+For this reason, each year we support different charitable organisations, including Children in Need, The Hamilton District Foodbank and Cash for Kids.